hassanmhd/AutomaticOTPAndroid/README.md

 And Done! now you should see the 11 characters hash code for your google play application!.

-For more details on how to generate the app signature key you can check this answer in [stackoverflow](https://stackoverflow.com/a/55829661/5082132)
+For more details on how to generate the app's signature key you can check this answer in [stackoverflow](https://stackoverflow.com/a/55829661/5082132)

 Changelog